rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

     pop-up menu.
 In Windows Server 2008&reg;, you right-click the unallocated drive and select **New Simple Volume**.

 3. Click **Next**.
-In the Server and Disk page, the unformatted Cloud Block Storage volume is displayed.
+In the **Server and Disk** page, the unformatted Cloud Block Storage volume displays.

 4. Select the disk and click **Next**.
-If the Offline or Uninitialized Disk message appears, click **OK**.
+If the *Offline or Uninitialized Disk* message appears, click **OK**.

 5. In the next three wizard pages, specify the drive size, the drive letter, and the format and name for the volume.
-Confirm your settings in the Confirmation page.
+Confirm your settings on the **Confirmation** page.
 In this example, the disk's full 100 GB is used, it is assigned the drive letter D, it is formatted as NTFS, and it is named **My New CBS Volume**.

 6. To complete the process, click **Create**.

-   When you open the Computer window now, the new Cloud Block Storage volume is displayed like a regular hard drive.
+   When you open the Computer window now, the new Cloud Block Storage volume displays similar to a regular hard drive.

    Your volume is now ready for use.